Reference

 Schema introspection

-When an agent isn't sure whether the canonical property is h.name or h.fqdn, or whether to anchor on HOSTNAME or DOMAIN, it should call list_labels and describe_label before writing the query.
-Both tools are cached for five minutes server-side and return in milliseconds — they're cheap to call and prevent the most common query bug (writing a defensive MATCH (h) WHERE h:HOSTNAME OR h:DOMAIN OR h:FQDN ... against a billion-node label, which the validator rejects).
+When an agent isn't sure whether the canonical property is h.name or h.fqdn, or whether to anchor on HOSTNAME or DOMAIN, it should call explain_schema before writing the query.
+With no argument it returns the label catalogue; pass a label and it returns that entity's properties, edges, and a runnable sample traversal.
+It's cached server-side and returns in milliseconds — cheap to call, and it prevents the most common query bug (writing a defensive MATCH (h) WHERE h:HOSTNAME OR h:DOMAIN OR h:FQDN ... against a billion-node label, which the validator rejects).

 A typical introspection-then-query transcript: